itu-bdsa/lecture_notes/sessions/session_09/README_PROJECT.md

 Configure your _Chirp!_ applications that are deployed to Azure App Service, i.e., your applications in _production_, to target this Azure SQL database.

+The name of your database server is `bdsagroup<no>-chirpdb`, where `<no>` is replaced with your group number.

+Remember to configure your Azure SQL Server to use *SQL Login* with a username and password to use for your connection string.

+**Note**: The demo using Entra ID Groups and Managed Identity is not posible with your Azure Subscription on the ITU tenant.
+This is why we switch back to *legacy* SQL Login.

 ### Add feature: Sending Cheeps

 Extend your _Chirp!_ application so that users can send cheeps.